 I bought the Mr a new Weber charcoal grill with a rotisserie attachment for Father's Day, so that opens up the ideas for even more outdoor cooking fun!

 But, since Momma is livin' la vida low carb, it makes it a little tough to come up with side dishes that everyone will love and fit into my lifestyle.

 Some of our faves include Coconut Lime Cauliflower Rice, BLT Cauliflower Salad, Low Carb Cauliflower "Mac and Cheese", and Cauliflower and Bacon Salad with Mustard Herb Vinaigrette.

-But, one of the entire family's favorite BBQ side dish is my Deviled Egg Potato Salad.
+But, one of the entire family's favorite BBQ side dishes has always been my Deviled Egg Potato Salad.

 So I knew that was the perfect candidate for a keto-adapted recipe.